bcarlborg/learning-riscv-assembly-on-qemu/README.md

 ## Dependencies
 This project depends on a few executables
-- **A riscv64 qemu build**: A build of the qemu programthat simulates riscv boards.
+- **A riscv64 qemu build**: A build of the qemu programthat simulates RISC-V boards.
-- **the riscv64 gnu tools**: We rely on a handful of gnu tools (`as` & `ld`) to build our riscv programs, we need an install of that software that understands the riscv architecture.
+- **the riscv64 gnu tools**: We rely on a handful of gnu tools (`as` & `ld`) to build our RISC-V programs, we need an install of that software that understands the RISC-V architecture.
-- **A riscv64 compatible gdb**: We will use gdb to debug our programs, and so we will need a build of gdb that can process riscv code running in qemu.
+- **A riscv64 compatible gdb**: We will use gdb to debug our programs, and so we will need a build of gdb that can process RISC-V code running in qemu.
 - **socat**: A tool for easily connecting data sources like sockets, files, and pipes.
 We use it as a way to connect to the qemu monitor.

 For instructions on installing the dependencies see the [macOS setup instructions](MAC-OS-SETUP.md) or the [debian/ubuntu setup instructions](DEBIAN-UBUNTU-SETUP.md).